-Comment [MJ7]: This policy has been revised to ensure that stormwater from new development flows into existing stormwater infrastructure on the coastal trail.
+Comment [MJ5]: This policy has been revised to ensure that stormwater from new development flows into existing stormwater infrastructure on the coastal trail.

-5.1.2 DOWNTOWN PLAZA AND FARMERS'
+5.1.2 DOWNTOWN PLAZA AND FARMERS' MARKET

 The proposed downtown park/plaza is envisioned as an important site amenity that will connect the Central Business District along Redwood Avenue with the natural and scenic resources of the site.
-The approximately 5 acre park will provide a variety of amenities and facilities for passive recreation and social gathering activities, including facilities for:
+The park will provide a variety of amenities and facilities for passive recreation and social gathering activities.